KRMAssociatesInc/eHMP/adk/product/production/documentation/adk/getting-started.md

     <br />e.g. ".../product/production/app/applets/sampleApplet/template.html" &#10140; "hbs!app/applets/sampleApplet/template"

 2. Add a parameter name to the onResolveDependencies function that is used as a reference to the file.
-    - Note: **Order of the array strings and function parameters are very important!** (need to make up to each other)
+    - Note: **Order of the array strings and function parameters is very important!** (need to match up to each other)

 See below for a full example:
 ```JavaScript